 Check into your accommodation in Hana and look around this small and quiet town.
 Relax at your accommodations then head for dinner at Hana Ranch Restaurant or across the street from there there’s a small food truck park – I loved Ae’s Thai Kitchen.

-If you decided not to rent a car, you can join this tour which drives to Hana and back in a day, although I very strongly suggest driving it yourself and staying in Hana for a night if you can.
+If you decide not to rent a car, you can join this tour which drives to Hana and back in a day, although I very strongly suggest driving it yourself and staying in Hana for a night if you can.

 Maui Itinerary Day 2: Hana Attractions and Drive To Makawao

 After breakfast, check out of your accommodations and explore some of the unique and beautiful places of interest around Hana.
-Make sure to stop by 100-year old Hasegawa General Store for lunch supplies first.
+Make sure to stop by 100-year-old Hasegawa General Store for lunch supplies first.

 The next stop is pretty Wailua Falls, about a 20-minute drive south and just off the highway, then it’s another ten minutes to the start of the Pipiwai Trail.